-The weather has been scorching this week and that has obviously affected the fishing.
+The weather has been scorching hot again this week and that has obviously affected the fishing.
 The fish have gone much deeper in the water and so getting your flies down deep is the way to go.
-As I write this update, regular Jimmy Madden has just taken 4 fish in 2 hours, all on small weighted nymphs, fished deep.
+Mornings are obviously the best for fishing at the moment, before it gets too hot and bright.

 The most effective flies have been the usual goldhead damsels, pheasant tails and buzzers, although when the going gets a bit tough try using small flies, maybe on a sink-tip line, such as Diawl Bachs, When All Else Fails and small hare`s ears.